18F/ffd-info-exchange/docs/team-practices.md

 Given our distributed model, slack will be used for async comms.
 The following are channels of note:
 - #ffd-info-sharing

+## GitHub Pull Requests
+The `master` branch is a protected branch.
+To merge any changes to this branch, the requester must create a Pull Request and have it reviewed by a team member.
+Upon receiving reviewer approval, the requester is free to merge.

 # Additional principles

 ## Coding & Branching Standards